motdiem/instead/README.md

 - Called when user clicks a time button
 - Randomly selects an activity from the corresponding array
 - Updates the result screen with the activity
-- Hides the edit button
+- Hides the edit button and shows the back button
 - Switches to result screen

 **`resetApp()`**
 - Returns to time selection screen
-- Shows edit button again
+- Shows edit button and hides back button
 - Resets currentTime state

 **`toggleEditMode()`**